tomeksen/e-commerceAngularTomas/README.md

 # ECommerceSamot

-E-commerce developed in Angular for frontEnd and .Net in backend with solid principles
+Currently Working in an E-commerce developed in Angular for frontEnd and .Net in backend with solid principles